vulbyte/longLive/README.md

 SPDX-FileCopyrightText: 2018 yuzu Emulator Project
 SPDX-License-Identifier: GPL-2.0-or-later
 -->
+<h4>To Nintendo Legal Team: You cannot defeat us, even if you take me down, more would come.
+If you taken them down as well, still more would come.
+You have lost this battle. </h4>

+<h3>This project DOES NOT suppot piracy, you are required to source your own games and keys, we make no money off this project (mainly so that Nintendidn't sue us</h3>

 <h4>This fork is to make sure Nintendo can't fuck over Yuzu.
 Long live emulation!</h4>
 <h1 align="center">
   <br>